Olympic Village station: Station information

-Station layout

 Entrances

 Olympic Village is served by a single entrance located on 2nd Avenue at the southwest end of the Cambie Street Bridge.

 Transit connections

 The following bus routes can be found in close proximity to Olympic Village station:

 Public art

-Outside the station is a sculpture by Marie Khouri, "Le Banc" or "The Bench", intended to double as a bench for people to sit in.
-Soon after the Canada Line opened, the sculpture was disfigured by skateboarders who used it as a ramp.
+Outside the station is a sculpture by Marie Khouri, Le Banc or The Bench, intended to double as a bench for people to sit in.
+Soon after the Canada Line opened, the sculpture was disfigured by skateboarders performing grinds on it.
 The work was repaired by Khouri at her own expense.